Why so many AI customer service projects fail

-We speak with many Heads of Customer Service who are all looking to AI to help them deal with: growing inquiry volumes, ever-higher standards of Customer Experience, and the struggle to cope with high agent-churn rate.
+We speak with many Heads of Customer Service who are all looking to AI to help them deal with growing inquiry volumes and ever-higher standards of customer experience.

-There’s a problem though: many AIs don’t perform well in Customer Service.
-The reason for this is straightforward: the AI has to learn so many questions that are being asked, in so many different ways.
+There’s a problem though.
+Many automation platforms don’t perform well in customer service.
+The reason for this is straightforward: the AI has to learn all the possible ways a question can be asked.

-It’s perfectly normal for a Customer Service centre to have relatively little overview on the breakdown of inquiries they might receive.
-They’ll have the high-level picture — bills, invoices, parcel tracking etc — but they won’t have the granular level of data necessary to provide answers.
+And with traditional rule-based automation, a human needs to teach the AI model all those ways.
+However, customer service leads don't necessarily know exactly what kind of inquiries their team receives.
+They’ll have the high-level picture, of course — bills, invoices, parcel tracking etc. — but they won’t have the granular level of data necessary to provide answers.

-Traditional implementation teams consequently have to manually guess what questions will be asked, and to differentiate between the many ways the questions are formulated.
-Such a deployment is extremely labour intensive.
+Traditional AI implementation teams therefore have to guess what questions will be asked, and to differentiate between the many ways the questions are formulated, which can be extremely labor-intensive.

-This guesswork is the problem with simulation of data.
-A human might be able to guess at 100 different ways of phrasing a question.
-But in order to deliver an exceptional Customer Experience, a system requires multiple thousands of expressions in order to reply accurately.
+This guesswork is the problem.
+A human can understand hundreds of different ways of phrasing a question.
+But in order to deliver an exceptional customer experience, an AI system requires thousands of expressions to reply accurately.

-Clustering is a deep learning technique.
-We use it to automatically classify millions of lines of unstructured conversations.
-In one day, it can bring an enterprise’s customer service data to life, revealing common cases, best responses, frequency, urgency and processes.
+Clustering is a technique used to automatically classify thousands of lines of unstructured conversations.
+In seconds, it can bring an enterprise’s customer service data to life, revealing common cases, best responses, frequency, urgency and processes.

-A service centre’s unstructured data is run through our proprietary deep learning algorithms, automatically clustered by the AI, and then implemented in an engine.
-Certain recurring cases (e.g. parcel tracking) can be entirely automated.
+Certain recurring cases (e.g. order status inquiries) can be entirely automated.
 The AI continuously learns from the data and the more it learns, the better it performs.

-Through clustering, the ultimate.ai platform can go live in a month.
+With the information garnered from clustering, the Ultimate virtual agent platform can go live in about 3 weeks.
 The algorithms automatically create training data for the AI, meaning no manual work is needed.
 Not only is the deployment far faster with a clustered approach — the AI is also smarter.
-It understands customer need at the granular level and improves the overall Customer Experience.
-Language presents no barrier.
+It understands customer needs at the granular level and improves the overall customer experience.
+What's more, language presents no barrier.

 Clustering completely removes the burden from the client.
 The technology tells us what customers are asking, and offers accurate answers.
 The AI will constantly source expressions, and it will always outperform a human simulation.

-ultimate.ai dedicates a lot of resources to clustering.
-It allows us to be language agnostic and scale across territories, it gives us very high suggestion accuracy, and it helps us to slash critical service metrics like Average Handle Time and Time to First Response.
+Ultimate dedicates a lot of resources to clustering.
+It allows us to scale across languages and territories, it gives us very high suggestion accuracy, and it helps us to slash critical service metrics like Average Handle Time and First Response Time.

-It’s taken us a long time to build, and much like our AI, we’ll never stop learning.
-We are helping some of the world’s leading brands deliver exceptional customer experiences every day.
+It’s taken us a long time to build, and much like our AI, we’ll never stop learning and improving.